Gay Singapore Stopover

 Little India is a like a quick trip to Calcutta.
 Shop for a new sari, nosh on some samosas, and buy uniquely-Indian souvenirs for friends back home.
 (Everyone should have their own statue of Ganesh, and some of those little jewels to decorate foreheads.)

-Kampong Glam, Singapore's Moslem colony, is only a few minutes away from India.
+Kampong Glam, Singapore's Muslim colony, is only a few minutes away from India.
 Kampong Glam (not the kind of "glam" we are used to) has one of the most splendid mosques in Asia along with the kinds of restaurants and shops you would expect.
-This is a great place to sit outdoors and enjoy the tropical breezes and a strong Middle-Eastern style coffee.
-Make time to take a walk if you are interested.
 The touristy things around the mosque are fun, but daily life just a block a way is far more authentic fascinating.

 The Singapore Flyer is far from an amusement park ride.
 Reaching heights of 165 meters, the largest of all the world's Ferris wheels (the prefer to call it a "giant observatory wheel") gives such spectacular views of the city that we include it as part of your program.
 If you choose to add an optional nightlife experience you may want to defer your journey on the Flyer until after dark, when the city's dazzling lights rival Hong Kong's.